provejs/express-form/README.md

     Note: if a field name dash-separated, the name used for the locals object will be in camelCase.

-    dataSources (Array): An array of Express request properties to use as data sources when filtering and validating data.
+    sources (Array): An array of Express request properties to use as data sources when filtering and validating data.
 Default: ["body", "query", "params"].

     autoTrim (Boolean): If true, all fields will be automatically trimmed.
 Default: false.